 Encompassing more than 170 acres of sand, this family-friendly beach attracts New Yorkers from all five boroughs.
 Seven playgrounds keep kids happy while wave riders enjoy the city's only surfing areas.
 From Memorial Day through Labor Day, kids ages five to 15 can take individual or group lessons or weeklong surf camps taught by certified instructors.
 Low-wave day?
 Older kids can take a stab at stand-up paddling on the bay.
 Fishing, skating, volleyball, sunning and, of course, swimming are also favorite activities.

 Hop aboard the SeaStreak ferry in Manhattan for a 40-minute ride to immaculate, shell-strewn Sandy Hook.
 After they've been dropped off near the lighthouse in the Fort Hancock Historic District, kids (four feet and up) can climb 95 steps and a nine-rung ladder to the top.
-Guided tours are available from 1–4:30pm on a first-come, first-served basis.
+Guided tours are available on a first-come, first-served basis.